MoysesPimenta/MySCripts/README.md

 1. Ensure the spreadsheet contains a sheet named `DEP Data`.
 2. Run `highlightDuplicatesDistinctColors` to open the sidebar.
-3. In the sidebar, click **Create DEP Email Draft** to generate the email draft.
+3. In the sidebar, click **Create DEP Email**.
+The resulting Gmail draft will have the exported Excel file automatically attached and the sender address fixed to `dimaiscorp@gmail.com`.

 ## Expected Exported File